tegra-development/nanote-release/README.md

 ### Create your own themes!
 Want to really personalize your app?
 Create your own themes!
 You can even share them with the community.

+1. Go to `%appdata%`
+2. open the nanote folder
+3. open theme.json in any editor of your liking
+4. duplicate one of the themes and rename them
+5. add your own color scheme
+6. reload your nanote app
+7. enjoy

+> To preview your theme while making changes reload the app through `help > reload app`

 ### Write in markdown!
 No better way to write than in markdown.
 Write your notes in a way that is easy to read and easy to write.